 When we travel we try to seek out unique experiences outside the loop of standard tourist itineraries.
 A tough ask with our limited schedules, but we have been fortunate enough to have managed a few detours to some places less trodden.

-On our trip to the Middle Kingdom, one such detour led us to the Chongqing region with its proximity to spectacular natural world heritage sites, rock carvings and ancient walled towns.
-Of all the amazing places we explored from here, Laitan – considered one of the 10 most beautiful ancient towns in China – was undoubtedly the highlight of our entire trip.
+On our trip to China, one such detour led us to the Chongqing region with its proximity to spectacular natural world heritage sites, rock carvings and ancient walled towns.
+Of all the amazing places we explored from here, Laitan, considered one of the 10 most beautiful ancient towns in China, was undoubtedly the highlight of our entire trip.

 The walled town of Laitan is 28 kilometers from Hechuan City in Chongqing Municipality.
 Originally constructed during the Tang Dynasty (618 – 907AD) it was rebuilt during the Qing Dynasty (1644-1911).
-Unlike the ‘disneyfied’ old towns within the larger Chinese cities, this one seemed real and quite untouched by the China boom.
+Unlike the disneyfied old towns within the larger Chinese cities, this one seemed authentic and quite untouched by the China boom.

-Jimmy our guide timed our visit to coincide with the small Sunday market outside the gates.
-It had started to drizzle and the ground was slushy, but the market was buzzing.
+Our guide Jimmy timed our visit to coincide with the small Sunday market outside the gates.
+It had started to drizzle and the ground was slushy but the market was buzzing with activity.
 The local population – evidently poor – seemed laid back and cheerful and refreshingly different from the urban yuppies we had left behind in Beijing.
 This was the China we had come to see.

 But the old town!
 I cannot find words to describe the little town.
 “Gobsmackingly beautiful” was one adjective by a previous visitor whose description inspired us in the first place.
 It is a hidden treasure not mentioned in most guide books.
 You walk through the ancient gates – not a tourist in sight – down narrow blue stone covered alleys.

 Head down some steps to the Erfo temple, taking a moment to catch your breath over stunning vistas of the valley below.
 Everything is so verdant with rice fields and orange groves and the sparkling river Qu in the horizon.